-- Blockade limits establishment of citrus canker during the nonbearing stage. - Initiate treatments after planting when trees have overcome transplant shock and begun active growth.
-Continue through the entire nonbearing cycle. - Use in conjunction with soil-applied neonicotinoid insecticides, which can also induce SAR.
-Blockade cannot replace a soil-applied neonicotinoid scheduled for Asian citrus psyllid management. - Use in conjunction with other canker management tactics like windbreaks in highly susceptible grapefruit. - Continue applications throughout the spring, summer, and fall at 60-day intervals.
+- Blockade limits establishment of citrus canker during the nonbearing stage. - Apply prior to disease establishment for best results. - Initiate treatments after planting when trees have overcome transplant shock and begun active growth.
+Continue through the entire nonbearing cycle. - Applications on dormant trees or excessive doses can reduce tree growth.
+Start with the lowest dose within range and increase with tree age and size (Table 2). - Use in conjunction with soil-applied neonicotinoid (Group 4A) insecticides, which can also induce SAR.
+Blockade cannot replace a soil-applied neonicotinoid scheduled for Asian citrus psyllid management. - Use in conjunction with other canker management tactics like windbreaks, copper applications, and leafminer management.

+• Continue applications throughout the spring, summer, and fall at 60-day intervals.